 The Student Pilot Medical Certificate in Kendall Examination from Aviation Medical Exams of Miami

 Just like someone that is vision-impaired wouldn’t set foot into the cockpit without their contacts, you should always ensure you follow along with any guidelines outlined in your medical certification.

 The FAA may ask that you switch to approved allergy medications, in addition to wearing glasses or contacts and other assistive devices related to your medical needs.
 These remain legal requirements from the end-all aviation authority.
-Each year you will visit an aviation medical specialist for an annual assessment.
+Each year you will visit an aviation medicine specialist for an annual assessment.

 Aviation Medical Exams of Miami commits to helping individuals with their medical certifications.
 To learn more about what we can do for you, contact our dedicated staff today!